Velma96/week1-code-challenges/README.md

 #How to Run

-1. Clone the repository:
+1. *Clone the repository*:

 git clone <repository-url>

-2. Navigate to the project directory:
+2. *Navigate to the project directory*:

 cd <repository-directory>

-3. Run any challenge file using Node.js:
+3. *Run any challenge file using Node.js*:

 node challenge1.js